Fast Processing and Querying of 170TB of Genomics Data via a Repeated And Merged BloOm Filter (RAMBO)

+Our first claim is that RAMBO cannot report false negatives.
+This follows trivially from our merging procedure and the fact that each BFU cannot produce false negatives \cite{bloom1970space}.
+Next, we begin by finding the false positive rate of one document and extend this result to all $K$ documents.

+\begin{lemma} \textbf{Per document False Positive Rate }\\ Given the RAMBO data structure with $B\times R$ BFUs, each with false positive rate $p$ and query $q$, we assume that $q$ belongs to no more than $V$ documents.
+Under these assumptions, the probability of incorrectly reporting that $q \in S_i$ when $q \not \in S_i$ is

+where $p$ is the individual false positive rate of BFUs. \end{lemma} \paragraph{Proof:} The probability of selecting a BFU which should return false is $(1 - \frac{1}{B})$ if the multiplicity of the key is 1.
+If it is $V$ then the probability becomes $(1 - \frac{1}{B})^V$.
+Since each Bloom Filter has a false positive rate $p$, the probability of introducing a false positive through a Bloom Filter failure is $ p(1 - \frac{1}{B})^V$.

+Because each BFU contains multiple documents, `True' documents (containing the query) can occur with `False' documents (not containing the query).
+Thus, we may also introduce false positives by merging $S_i$ into a BFU that contains the $k$-mer.
+The probability for this event is $1 - (1 - \frac{1}{B})^V$.
+The total per-document false positive rate for $R$ independent repetitions is $F_p = ( p(1 - \frac{1}{B})^V + 1 - (1 - \frac{1}{B})^V )^R $ Using this theorem, we can construct the overall false positive rate of RAMBO.

-RAMBO has two important parameters $R$ and $B$, which control the resource-accuracy tradeoff.
-In this section, we show that there is an optimal choice of $R$ and $B$ for $O(\sqrt{K}\log{K})$ query time instead of $O(K)$, while achieving the same false positive rate as BIGSI.
-First we define the failure rate of RAMBO. \begin{lemma} RAMBO failure rate ($\delta$)\\ Given a RAMBO data structure with $B\times R$ Bloom Filters having a false positive rate $p$ and a query $q$, we assume that a k-mer $q$ belongs to no more than $V$ dataset (called multiplicity of k-mer).
-Under this assumption, the probability $\delta$ of reporting an incorrect membership status for any of the $K$ sets is upper bounded by
+\begin{lemma}\textbf{ RAMBO False Positive Rate} \\ Given a RAMBO data structure with $B\times R$ BFUs, each with false positive rate $p$ and query $q$, we assume that $q$ belongs to no more than $V$ documents.
+Under this assumption, the probability of reporting an incorrect membership status for any of the $K$ documents, a.k.a.
+RAMBO False Positive Rate ($\delta$) is upper bounded by